SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCompetitor/GetId.md

 so.topic: reference
 ---

-Get the primary key (id) for the Competitor
+Get the primary key (id) for the NSCompetitor

 **Returns:** Integer